 We are in a blog series about destressing this holiday.
 This is the second post in the series.
 To see the first post, go here.

 Calendars and planning may not sound like the most exciting part of the holiday.
-In fact, the thought of even looking at our calendars this time of year may provoke a desire to run for the hills.
+In fact, the thought of looking at our calendars this time of year may provoke a desire to run for the hills.

-But I really believe one of the keys to having a holiday with less stress includes looking at our calendar.
-And I don't mean look at it after every invitation and potential opportunity is put in.
+I really believe one of the keys to having a holiday with less stress includes looking at our calendar.
+I don't mean look at it after every invitation and potential opportunity is put in.
 I mean look at it realistically.

 I am queen of optimism.
 I love big visions and projects.
 I can see far into the future.
 I see potential.
 Reality is hard for me to see.
 I look at a project that realistically will take 10 hours and believe I can get it knocked out in a couple.
-So the principles in this blog post are years of lessons, years of effort.
+The principles in this blog post are years of lessons, years of effort.
 A gradual process of figuring out my limits and accepting my limitations.
 The best part of learning my limits has been a surprise: I am experiencing a lot more joy, peace and freedom.
 I enjoy what I am spending my time on.
 I am more present.
 I find myself laughing more and taking joy in what I do have time for.

 Here are some key principles when looking at our holiday calendars more realistically: